How to Support a Friend Who is Living with Dementia

 - Keep doing the activities you typically like to do together, until they are no longer able.
 Maintaining their hobbies and routines is helpful.

-- If the activities you enjoy together involve a lot of stimulation or multiple steps, monitor for your friend to make sure they don’t become overwhelmed or confused.
+- If the activities you enjoy together involve a lot of stimulation or multiple steps, monitor your friend to make sure they don’t become overwhelmed or confused.
 The activity may require some modification over time.

 - Ensure that they are getting enough social contact.
 You can even enlist other friends to check-in frequently.